 Many times, it will be more useful to find out which users are active on your system.

-The "w" command is a simple way to list all of the currently logged in users, their log in time, and what the command they are currently using:
+w command is a straightforward way to list all of the currently logged in users, their log in time, and what commands they are currently running:

 The first line contains system uptime information.
 The following lines describe who is logged in.

 User authentication on Linux is a relatively flexible area of system management.
-There are many ways of accomplishing the same objective with very simple tools.
+There are many ways of accomplishing the same objective with widely available tools.